HollosJ/mapmates/README.md

 ## Features

 - **Interactive scratch map**: Mark countries as visited with a single click.
-- **Friend requests**: Add friends, view their profiles, and their scratch maps.
+- **Friends functionality**: Add friends, view their profiles, and their scratch maps.
 - **Google Login**: Sign in with your Google account.

 ## Tech Stack